nlitsme/pointenumerator/README.md

 # pointenumerator
 Several algorithms for enumerating points in an unbounded plane

 This is not a library or a tool.
+I am not even providing a `Makefile` or build instructions.

 Four different ways of mapping a single integer to a point in a plane.